kentballon/pseanalytics/README.md

 # pseanalytics

-**pseanalytics** is a module that allows you to gather PSE stock data through web scraping.
-The purpose of this module is to provide an easy API for monitoring PSE stock data and allow developers to create trading algorithms and screeners around basic stock indicators.
+**pseanalytics** is a module that enables collection of PSE stock data through web scraping.
+The purpose of this module is to provide an API for monitoring PSE stock data and allow development of trading algorithms and screeners around basic stock indicators.

 ## Features
 1. Access historical stock data for up to the past year.